What is pole dance fitness?

 All pole moves that are not aerial are the best to start with, because it is basically just dancing/moving around the pole.
 There are times when you will take your feet off the ground, but again those beginner moves can easily be done by anyone, even when someone requires a modification.

-Pole dancing is a great alternative to a regular gym workout or dance class.
+Pole fitness is a great alternative to a regular gym workout or dance class.
 As you gain strength and grace in your new pole moves, you will feel empowered and gain a real sense of achievement while having lots of fun making new friends!

-What are group pole dance classes
+What are group pole fitness classes?

 Find inspiration and motivation from your classmates as you cheer them on for getting that new trick or doing a beautiful spin!
 It’s easy to make friends and feel like part of a community when everyone is cheering you on to get stronger and better during your pole journey!
 Practicing pole in a group setting is such a great way to digest!